How to Read Nutrition Labels Without the Headache

 They are indicative with a legal tolerance of 20%.
 For industrial products, it's generally quite accurate.
 For artisanal products or prepared meals, the margin of error may be larger.
 It's reliable enough to guide your daily choices.

 Not always.
-Nutri-Score compares products within the same category.
-An olive oil will be rated C or D because it's fat, but it's an excellent food for your health.
-Use Nutri-Score to compare two similar products, not different categories.
+The Nutri-Score compares products within the same category.
+An olive oil will be rated C or D because it's fat, but it's an excellent health food.
+Use the Nutri-Score to compare two similar products, not different categories.

 The WHO recommends less than 5g of salt per day (about one teaspoon).
-Most people consume 8 to 10g.
-On a label, watch out for products above 1.5g of salt per 100g: that's considered high.
+Many people consume 8 to 10g.
+On a label, watch out for products above 1.5g of salt per 100g: this is considered high.

 No, not all additives are harmful.
 Citric acid (E330) is simply lemon juice.
 Tocopherols (E306) are vitamin E. Be especially wary of nitrites (E250), azo dyes (E102, E110), and excessive artificial sweeteners.